bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 - `use_user_profile`: use the sender picture and name instead of webhook default picture/name
 - `allowed_senders` (optional): Array of Discord user IDs allowed to send messages through the self-bot.
 - `allowed_words` (optional): Array of words allow messages to go through the self-bot.
+- `blocked_words` (optional): Array of words block messages to not go through the self-bot.
 - `remove_discord_links` (optional): Set to `true` to remove Discord invite links from messages.
 - `remove_everyone_ping` (optional): Set to `true` to remove everyone ping from messages.
 - `remove_channels` (optional): Sometimes when message contain channel from source, the channel appear as #Unknowm.
 Set this to `true` to remove them.